Massaman Beef Slow Cooker

 - In your slow cooker, layer the beef, potatoes and onions in that order.

 - Pour the sauce all over the top.
-Don’t worry if there are potatoes and onions not submerged, they will melt into the sauce during the cook.
+Don’t worry if there are potatoes and onions not submerged, they will melt into the sauce during the cooking process.

-- Cook on high for 4 hours or low for 8 hours.
-If the beef is still firm at the end of the cook, continue cooking on high in 30 minute intervals.
+- Cook on high for 4 hours or on low for 8 hours.
+If the beef is still firm at the end of the cooking time, continue cooking on high in 30 minute intervals.
 The beef should come apart easily using a fork.
-Use tongs to gently pull it apart into smaller, bite-sized pieces.
+Use tongs to gently pull it apart into smaller, bite-sized pieces to serve.

 - Serve topped with coriander, sliced red chilli and crushed peanuts if using.

-Note 1 – You can cut the beef first into bite-sized pieces, but I like to leave it whole.
-It limits the amount of time required to prep.
-Less chopping is always desired at my place!
-The beef pulls apart quite easily when it’s done.
+Note 1 – You can cut the beef first into bite-sized pieces if preferred.
+Leaving it whole decreases the amount of time required to prepare this dish.
+The beef pulls apart quite easily when it’s cooked.

 Can massaman curry be frozen?
-Yes!
-This is a dish that freezes so well, you would never know it was frozen.
-Simply defrost from frozen in the microwave or allow to thaw overnight and heat on stovetop.
+Yes.
+Freeze for up to 3 months.
+Simply defrost from frozen in the microwave or allow to thaw overnight and heat on the stovetop.

 Share this recipe!